jonkarrer/alpaca_api_client/README.md

 ## Introduction

-This project provides a Rust client for the Alpaca Trading API.
-It is designed to provide a fast, reliable, and efficient way to interact with Alpaca's trading platform.
-Still a WORK IN PROGRESS.
-Does not have all the endpoints for the Alpaca API.
+<a href="https://alpaca.markets/">Alpaca</a> is a trading platform for developers and app makers,
+and they provide various endpoints to access over http.
+The goal of this package is to provide the bare minimum tools for using the Alpaca API, and to learn more about open source software building.
+This is not a batteries included package yet, and still requires a lot of testing.

 ## Features